Pulp Fiction currently dominates Django Unchained 81–19

 Where This Matchup Sits

-For genre context, Django Unchained struggles in Drama on BingeBracket.
+For genre context, Django Unchained is in the bottom quarter of Drama on BingeBracket.

 Against shared opponents, Kill Bill: Vol. 1 splits them: Pulp Fiction wins that matchup comfortably, while Django Unchained can't get past it.